Data Today: the data podcast for today's innovators

 We're living in a world of opportunities.
 But to fully realise them, we have to reshape the way we innovate.
 We need to stop siloing data, ring-fencing knowledge, and thinking in traditional value chains.

-That's what this podcast is about.
-Every two weeks, we take a look at data outside the box.
+That's what this podcast is about – taking a look at data outside the box.

 Join us to learn how inspiring individuals from diverse fields and industries are transforming the way they work with data to realise their greatest opportunities.